acbsp/bonafide.guru/en/contents.rst

 "Because you are My very dear friend, I’m speaking to you the most confidential part of knowledge.
 Hear this from Me, for it is for your benefit.”
 (B.g.
 18.64).
 Then He says: "surrender unto Me, and I will give you all protection."
 (B.g.18.66).
-In Bhagavad-gita, Krishan instructed Arjuna in *karma-yoga*, *jnana-yoga* and other *yogas*, but His final instruction was to surrender. *Prabhupada says:* "Authentic truth is that God has a plan and person should learn this plan from the
+In Bhagavad-gītā, Krishna instructed Arjuna in *karma-yoga*, *jnana-yoga* and other *yogas*, but His final instruction was to surrender. *Prabhupada says:* "Authentic truth is that God has a plan and person should learn this plan from the